core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The FETCH method is used by the CoOL client of retrieve a subset of the data node instances within a datastore.

 To retrieve a list of data node instances, the CoOL client sends a CoAP FETCH request to the URI of the targeted datastore.
 The payload of the FETCH request contains the list of data node(s) instance to be retrieved.
-This list is encoded using a CBOR array, each entry containing an "instance-identifier" as defined by {{-yang-cbor-mapping}}.
-Within each "instance-identifier", data nodes are identified using SIDs as defined by {{-core-sid}}.
+This list is encoded using a CBOR array, each entry containing an 'instance-identifier' as defined by {{-yang-cbor-mapping}}.
+Within each 'instance-identifier', data nodes are identified using SIDs as defined by {{-core-sid}}.

-SIDs within the list of "instance-identifier" are encoded using delta.
+SIDs within the list of 'instance-identifier' are encoded using delta.
 A delta represents the different between the current SID and the SID of the previous entry within this list.
 The delta of the first entry within the list is set to the absolute SID value.

 On successful processing of the CoAP request, the CoOL server MUST return a CoAP response with a response code 2.05 (Content).

 When a single data node is requested, the payload of the FETCH response carries the value of the data node instance requested.
 When a multiple data nodes are requested, the payload of the FETCH response carries a CBOR array containing the value of each data node instance(s) requested.
 The number of entries in this CBOR array MUST match the number of “instance-identifier” requested to allow a proper interpretation of this information.
-The following type of values can be returned for each “instance-identifier” requested:
+The following type of values can be returned for each 'instance-identifier' requested:

 *	If the data node requested is not implemented or not instantiated, the CBOR simple value 'undefined' is returned.